alanning/meteor-velocity-quick-start/README.md

 Quick start package that will add a few velocity-compatible test frameworks to your app.

+## Deprecated! ##

+NOTE: This package is no longer needed.
+Check out https://velocity.readme.io/ for more information on testing your Meteor applications.

 ### Test frameworks

 These are the test frameworks that are included with this quick-start.
 Typically it is easiest to start with tests that run in-context like `mocha-web-velocity` or `jasmine` since they do not require any stubbing.
 Once ready, have a look at writing unit tests using `jasmine-unit` for even speedier execution.